Summer Workshop 2017

 I'm coming from out-of-town.
 When should I plan to arrive and depart so that I don't miss anything?

 On June 4, check-in will take place between 12-3pm; please plan to arrive at Purchase College within that window.
 Our welcome/orientation activities begin at 4pm.
 On June 24th, there are no workshop activities scheduled.
 Check-out will occur that day between 11am-2pm .

 I live in New York City, and I'm thinking about commuting to Purchase College every day.
 Is that crazy?

 Absolutely not!
 In past years at Purchase, we've had a large number of commuter students.
 Purchase College is accessible via MetroNorth and a city bus.
-If we have enough commuters, we may also operate a DOVA-run shuttle to transport students from the train station to campus in the mornings, and from campus back to the train station in the evenings.
+For travel information to Purchase College, please visit Purchase College's website.
 Commuting from NYC is time-consuming, so be sure that you look in to that before committing, but it is definitely an option!

 I am from out of town.
 What do those logistics look like?